 If you want to buy a wooden mold for bar soaps, which I advise you to do only when you have more experience in making soaps:

-You can still try to recycle plastic packages and use it as soap molds, such as yogurt ones.
+You can still try to recycle plastic packages and use them as soap molds, such as yogurt ones.
 But you will have to break them to unmold the soap without any problems.
-You can also use Tetrapak milk or juice packs as long as they don’t have aluminum protection, which was what discouraged me from trying them: apparently, in other countries these packages are made of cardboard and plastic only.
+You can also use Tetrapak milk or juice packs but beware of the aluminum protection, as it reacts with lye.
+Make sure to line the pack with wax paper.

 Measurements for making soap should be accurate to gram (+/- 1g), hence recommending a digital scale.
 Making these recipes “by eye” gives rise to further problems with the soaps, they can even become irritating to the skin (and we don’t want that, right?)